-Last election, I supported Jonathan against Buhari and I remembered the jabs to my person that I suffered.
+Last election, I supported Former President Jonathan against President Buhari and I remembered the jabs to my person that I suffered.
 Some, I cautioned; some I smiled at.
 Even then, I knew it wasn’t necessary.

 What I had problem with was why disagreement couldn’t be civil.
 I personally didn’t cut anybody off, except one who was asking me out and consistently calling me stomach infrastructure.